 Caution Some domain registrars or DNS hosting providers don’t allow creating all the DNS records required by Office 365.
-Hosting providers in the following list support all the needed records.
-If you’re thinking of using a different hosting provider, learn about potential service limitations.
+Registrars listed here support all the needed records.
+If you’re thinking of using a different registrar, learn about potential service limitations.

 Transfer your domain to a different domain name registrar

 If your domain is registered at a provider that doesn’t support all the necessary DNS records, you can transfer it to a different provider.
 When you transfer the domain, you change who you send payments to in order to renew and keep your domain name.